kapskapskaps/API/README.md

  * To shorten the link.
  * Count the nunber of clicks on a shortened link.

-This project uses the service bit.ly
+This project interacts with the site bit.ly

 ## HOW TO USE
 1. Save files on your computer.